2023 Solar Incentives Guide for Wilbraham, MA - Tax Credits & Rebates

 Non-Profit/Public Entity Adder: $150 in formula (as opposed to $100)

 Affordable Housing Adder: $200 in formula (as opposed to $100)

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" generally refers to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making solar panels more affordable.
-Various kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, might be available to you.
-Certain incentives may be handled by the Massachusetts government, by your utility company or by county or municipality, while others are federal.
+The term "solar incentives" refers broadly to financial incentives that are in place to encourage the adoption and use renewable energy by making solar panels more affordable.
+Different types of incentives, like cash back, discounts or monthly utility bill credits, may be available to you.
+Certain incentives may be provided via the state of Massachusetts, by your utility company or by county or municipality, while other incentives are federal.
 Some broad categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
-Typically, there is a small threshold of energy production to meet before your solar system qualifies for SRECs or similar performance-based incentives.
-These kinds of incentives are normally handled by your state government.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that is generally considered part of your taxable income.
+In most cases, you must meet a certain (small) threshold of energy production before your solar system is eligible for SRECs or similar performance-based incentives.
+Incentives like these are generally handled by your state government.

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of your solar system's cost.